 Lightly sweetened coconut-flavoured cream in a soft, coconut-matted bun, these Coconut Cream Buns are pillowy, delicate, and delicious.
 Perfect for coconut lovers.

-I also made a Matcha Coconut Cream version if you’re into green tea. 😉
+Try a Matcha Coconut Cream version if you're into green tea.

-If you try this recipe, let me know — tag me on Instagram @siftandsimmer or leave me a comment below!
-What’s your favourite Chinese bakery item?
+If you try this recipe, let me know -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!
+What's your favourite Chinese bakery item?

 Coconut Cream Buns